Short-term opportunities with lifelong impact.

 - Experiment with their interests without making a long-term commitment

-Valparaiso University maintains a broader list of internships on Handshake (accessible only to current Valpo students).
+Valparaiso University maintains a list of internships on Valpo CONNECT (accessible only to current Valpo students).
 Students can visit IndianaINTERN.net, an excellent source of current internship openings around the state.

 Valpo’s Career Center regularly hosts workshops on finding an internship and also offers one-on-one appointments for advising.
-They can help students:
+They can help you: